As possible future trips are discovered and researched, their notes and links are recorded here for your perusal

 Another trip I've been planning for awhile.
 We could fly in to Fairbanks mid to late August and take a scenic train ride down to Denali.
 Once at Denali, we'd probably spend a few days exploring the trails around the park entrance, and also spend a couple of nights at Wonder Lake.
 Then onward by train to Anchorage, and a day or two at Kenai Fjords National Park, staying at Kenai Fjords Glacier Lodge, before returning home.

 September - October: Lassen Volcanic & Redwood National Parks, CA

 This time of year has the least rainfall or fog for the Northern California coast, making an ideal time to explore the giant redwoods again.
 Lassen Volcanic National Park would also have fewer Summer visitors, making it more peaceful.

-October: New Mexico & Great Smoky Mountains National Park
+October: Great Smoky Mountains National Park

 We've witnessed the beautiful Fall colors of Acadia National Park in Maine.
 My partner fell in love with them, in fact.
 In our continuing quest to visit most of our national park system, I thought Great Smoky Mountains would be another good place to witness the vivid colors of Autumn.
 We may even hop on another hot air balloon!
 Lodging will likely be in Gatlinburg, TN, at Buckhorn Inn.

 We watched a couple of travel shows on these countries and kept remarking about how beautiful they were.
 The Autumn colors would only accentuate their natural beauty.
 Bran Castle and Peles Castle are already two places we absolutely must visit!